jeffreyevans/spatialEco/README.md

 	Added function to derive LAI (leaf area index) from NDVI

-	Fixed bug in sf.de where bandwidth was not being reconized as argument
+	Fixed bug in sf.kde where bandwidth was not being reconized as argument

 	Reverted sf.kde to use modification of MASS 2dkde as, ks methods are somewhat questionable with spatial data.